abezerianos/ieeevis.org/year/2019/info/call-participation/workshops.md

 If the proposed workshop is a follow-up of a previous workshop, please include a discussion of the results and the impact of any previous workshops.

 The proposal should not exceed four pages.
-Please visit http://junctionpublishing.org/vgtc/Tasks/camera.html for details and submit via PCS.
+Please visit http://junctionpublishing.org/vgtc/Tasks/camera.html for formatting detais.

+Workship proposals should be submitted submit via [PCS](https://new.precisionconference.com/vgtc).

 ## Publication strategy